alexpGH/stakingtax/README.md

 ```
 daemon query txs --events 'message.sender=addr' --page x --limit y
 ```
-is used to retrieve all transactions where the given adress occurs as sender.
+is used to retrieve all transactions where the given address occurs as sender.

 Internally, we then check for message types to sort out those relevant for staking tax (based on the list given in the config file).
 E.g. just sending tokens or receiving token is not tax relevant.